Farm Aid 2019

 The HOMEGROWN Village is like a mini festival within a festival!
 In the Village, festivalgoers explore hands-on activities that engage all of their senses in the Farm Aid mission.
 Hear farmers and artists talk together about pressing issues on the FarmYard Stage, attend demonstrations to learn agrarian skills and celebrate the culture of agriculture in the HOMEGROWN Skills tent, connect with farmers and organizations doing critical food and farm work all over the country and so much more.

-Each Farm Aid festival will feature Farm Aid’s HOMEGROWN Concessions®, the first-of-its-kind model for featuring family farm-identified, local and organic foods at major concert events.
-HOMEGROWN Concessions® has fed more than 260,000 festivalgoers since its introduction in 2007 at the HOMEGROWN Festival at Randall’s Island in New York City.
-It has served as a model for entertainment events, including the Super Bowl and a variety of music festivals and venues that have embraced the Good Food Movement in concessions.
+Each Farm Aid festival features Farm Aid’s HOMEGROWN Concessions®, the first-of-its-kind model for featuring family farm-identified, local and organic foods at major concert events.
+Pioneering a change in food for the music business, HOMEGROWN Concessions® features family farm food according to Farm Aid’s criteria: sustainably produced by family farmers, using ecological practices, with a fair price paid to the farmers.
+HOMEGROWN Concessions® has fed more than 283,000 festivalgoers since its introduction at Farm Aid in 2007.
 Backstage, artists and crew enjoy HOMEGROWN Catering with the same family farm standards.
-We use compostable service products and promote composting to festivalgoers and artists with a goal of zero waste.
+Farm Aid uses all compostable serviceware and promotes and facilitates composting for the venue with a goal of zero waste.